yotan-dev/mad-island-mods/README.md

 ### NPC Stats

-> **!!!
-IMPORTANT !!!**
-> If you are playing on Mad Island v0.1.8 or earlier, you must use v1.0;
->
-> If you are playing on Mad Island v0.2.0 or newer, you must use v2.0;
->
-> Both are the same (at least as of 2024.11.02), but they target different Mad Island versions and
-> I can't make both work at the same time.
->

-Properly give stats points and applies then to NPCs when they are born/friendlied.
+Properly give stats points to NPCs in different moments.

 I made this mod because I noticed that high level captured NPCs or new borns were too weak, making more sense to level one from the scratch.
 This makes them get real points and randomly distributes them.

-**Requirements:**
+#### Requirements

 1. Yotan Mod Core must be installed.

+#### Configuration

+After you start the game with NPC Stats installed once, a config file will be created, located at `BepInEx/config/NpcStats.cfg`.
+You can edit it and change the way stats are distributed.

+**Distribution mode:** How points are distributed.

+- `EnemiesDistribution`: For enemies (natives in villages, etc)
+- `TamedNpcDistribution`: For friendlied/tamed NPCs
+- `NewbornNpcDistribution`: For new born NPCs

+The values may be (note for exceptions):

+- `Default`: Just like it is done in the original
+- `Random`: Gives status points to NPC based on their level and randomly distribute over Health/Strength/Agility
+- `ForceLevel1`: Resets the NPC to level 1 and clear their stats (Can't be used for Enemies)
+- `Keep`: Keeps the stats as they were when the NPC was an enemy.
+If using ExtraStrong, it will be copied too.
+Can only be used for TamedNpc.

+**Extra strong:** Should the default stats be applied over the distribution?

+First, a background: every status increase in Mad Island causes attack / speed / health to increase by a fixed amount, which is dependent on the type of NPC.
+Let's call this `IncreaseBonus`.

+When this setting is `true`, NPCs will be given a hidden increase to their attack / speed / health of `<Level> * <IncreaseBonus>`.

+This is equivalent to having DistributionMode = Default, but this is a bonus that is added to the original distribution.

+Enabling this option will make NPCs way stronger than normal, so use with care.

 ### Stack nearby